Proposed Amendments to the

 Why this matters

-Makes the ACC process transparent, timely, and fair — with real accountability and a clear appeal path.
-Ensures the ACC applies rules consistently — prior approvals establish community standards, and selective enforcement is prohibited.
+Makes the ACC process transparent, timely, and fair โ with real accountability and a clear appeal path.
+The sixty (60) day review window aligns with the ACC's actual monthly meeting schedule, and the ninety (90) day appeal window aligns with the Board's bi-monthly meeting schedule.
+Ensures the ACC applies rules consistently โ prior approvals establish community standards, and selective enforcement is prohibited.
 An exception preserves the ability to enforce the prohibition on non-permanent residential structures regardless of past ACC decisions.

 Want to be notified when votes are scheduled?